-The sand-art animation, which features Robinson sliding safely into home plate, is the work of Joe Castillo who rocketed to fame on America’s Got Talent.
+The sand-art animation, which features Robinson sliding safely into home plate, is the work of Joe Castillo who first rocketed to fame on America’s Got Talent.

 — DodgersBeat (@DodgersBeat) April 14, 2017